lairez/binomsums/README.md

 ## Binomial sums

-A *binomial sum* is a Maple expression mode from the following rules.
+A *binomial sum* is a Maple expression made with the following rules.
 For simplicity, let us assume that Maples indeterminates split in two sets: the continuous variables and the discrete ones.
 An `<integer form>` is a polynomial of degree one in the discrete variables, with integer coefficients.

 A *supergeometric* sequence `<supergeom>` can be: